abhimvp/LLMAppStreamlit/README.md

 pip install streamlit
-pip freeze>requirements.txt # we want to store what all libraries we installed in our project into this file time to time - run this command to update the requirements.txt pip install black # python formatter
+pip freeze>requirements.txt # we want to store what all libraries we installed in our project into this file time to time - run this command to update the requirements.txt pip install black # python formatter pip install jupyter # to work with jupyter notebooks in our env.
 ```

 **Resources :**